RobStarek/DiVML/README.md

 Discrete-variable quantum maximum-likelihood reconstruction.

 ## Features

 - Maximum-likelihood reconstruction using PyTorch and numba/numpy.
 - Reconstruction of quantum processes and states.
 - Support for renormalization.
 - GPU-batched processing.

+## Available backends
+GPU using CUDA is automatically selected, if available, otherwise the backage falls back to numba-compiled numpy or in worst case to plain numpy.

+## Requirements

+This module was built using python 3.12 and the following dependencies:
+* numpy 1.26.4
+* numba 0.61.2
+* torch 2.5.1
+But it does not use latest features of these packages, so it is likely to work with lower versions as well.

 ## Installation

 Here is how it can be installed locally.
+I recommend using dedicated environment for this.

 First, build the package:
 ```bash